-Our audits were conducted for the purpose of forming an opinion on the Society's basic consolidated financial statements taken as a whole as of and for the years ended December 31, 2012 and 2011.
-The supplementary information presented on pages 28 and 29, and the schedule of expenditures of federal awards for the year ended December 31, 2012, as required by the U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, is presented for purposes of additional analysis and is not a required part of the basic consolidated financial statements.
-Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic consolidated financial statements and certain additional procedures.
-These additional procedures included comparing and reconciling the information directly to the underlying accounting and other records used to prepare the basic consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the basic consolidated financial statements as a whole.
+Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
+The supplementary information presented on pages 29 and 30, and the schedule of expenditures of federal awards for the year ended December 31, 2013, as required by the U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
+Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
+The information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures.
+These additional procedures included comparing and reconciling the information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.